Revolution-Game-Creation-Group/200wordrpg.github.io/index.md

 Making and sharing a game is a great way to showcase your ideas and connect with new and more experienced game designers.
 Do you see a game that inspires you?
 The 200 Word RPG Challenge is a forge for new collaborations!
 All entries are protected under the [Creative Commons license]({{site.baseurl}}/licensing).

+To share your ideas, get some feedback, or discuss your favorite entries, join the [**200 Word RPG Subreddit**](https://www.reddit.com/r/200wordrpg/) community!

 ### When is the next one?

 The 2017 challenge is over ([rules here](https://github.com/200WordRPG/200wordrpg.github.io/blob/eb1707f46f7ad28fdd75c0df9664c90707823a70/index.md) for the curious).
 But don't be sad, the challenge will return next year (probably around May/June) with more chances to design more incredible 200 word entries.
 Until then, read through some of the entries or check out the [winners and finalists]({{site.baseurl}}/winners).
 You can find PDFs and print collections at the [downloads page]({{site.baseurl}}/downloads).